AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Category Share of Voice 0% 23% +23pp

 The breakthrough came in Week 7.
 AI search platforms begin citing a source consistently once entity authority crosses a threshold.
 We hit that threshold at 32 published pieces with full entity mapping.
-According to research by Gartner, this pattern holds across industries.
+According to research by Gartner’s Hype Cycle for Artificial Intelligence, this pattern holds across industries — AI platforms require sustained entity signal density before treating a brand as category-authoritative.

 The Challenge